 At USC Upstate, librarians collaborate with classroom faculty in a number of ways to provide information literacy instruction to our students.
 We have a First-Year Information Literacy Program for our students enrolled in University 101, English 101 and English 102.
 For other courses, collaboration may take the form of one or more formal library instruction sessions in one of our library computer labs or a smart classroom elsewhere on campus, at the University Center in Greenville, or through closed-circuit television or streaming video via the Internet for distance education classes.
-We also provide "short sessions" on a single resource or topic, librarian-assisted research periods in the library or your classroom, plagiarism workshops, online course support, assistance with designing library-related assignments and handouts or library guides for specific resources or topics, and instruction in less formal settings: one-on-one conferences in our offices, at the reference desk, and through our Library Guides and web-based Tutorials.
+We also provide "short sessions" on a single resource or topic, librarian-assisted research periods in the library or your classroom, plagiarism prevention awareness, online course support, assistance with designing library-related assignments and handouts or library guides for specific resources or topics, and instruction in less formal settings: one-on-one conferences in our offices, at the reference desk, and through our Library Guides and web-based Tutorials.

 The USC Upstate Library Instruction Program supports the educational mission of the USC Upstate Library by teaching information literacy concepts and skills that facilitate proficiency in the research process and enhance critical thinking.
 By preparing students to be proficient in these areas, the program also supports the University’s metropolitan mission.
 Information literacy concepts and skills are necessary for our graduates to participate effectively as responsible citizens in a diverse, global, and knowledge-based society, to pursue excellence in their chosen careers and to continue learning throughout life.